 Dental Fillings Using Laser Energy & Air Abrasion

 Tooth decay is one of the most common diseases of our time.
 According to the CDC teeth cavities occur four times more often than asthma in children ages 14-17, and 9 out of 10 adults have some form of dental decay.

 Grimes Dentistry are experts at treating this problem.
-Robert H. Grimes, DDS and Rohit Mathur, BDS, MPH, MS has treated tens of thousands of decayed teeth over the past 30 years.
+Robert H. Grimes, DDS, Rohit Mathur, BDS, MPH, MS and Chris Lewis, DDS has treated tens of thousands of decayed teeth over the past 30 years.